akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 When you need a secure way to get the client IP, use the @apidoc[AttributeKeys.remoteAddress](AttributeKeys) @ref[attribute](../common/http-model.md#attributes), or use the specific headers which are known to be set correctly by the infrastructure you do trust.

+### max-content-length

+The `max-content-length` setting can no longer be set on `akka.http.parsing`, and instead must now be set explicitly on `akka.http.client.parsing` and/or `akka.http.server.parsing`.
+The default for `akka.http.client.parsing.max-content-length` has been changed from `8m` to `infinite`.